The below repost is based on the summary data released publicly by the FCAI and is a partial view of the market.

 Overall sales of the euro brands dropped in line with the market (-14.7% combined)

 Ducati fared best only dropping 2.2% (to 1,968 units) while Triumph had a tough year dropping 26.4% to 2,301 units.

 Aprilia and Moto Guzzi had a pretty terrible year as they transitioned to a new importer (PSI) who should hopefully have the foundations in place this year to turn around the fortunes of these brands.

-Harley, the leading road bike is loosing its strangle hold on the top 10 Cruiser bikes with only 6 of the top 10 spots for the year.
+Harley, the leading road bike, is losing its stranglehold on the top 10 Cruiser bikes with only 6 of the top 10 spots for the year.

-The XG500 which has powered a lot this growth in recent years is now 3 years old and as such there are plenty of used models on the market now.
+The XG500 which has powered a lot of this growth in recent years, is now 3 years old, and as such, there are plenty of used models on the market now.
 Sales of the XG500 were down 29% (482 units) YOY

-Victory announced it was closing the brand at the start of the year so the run out of stock help Victory post modest growth for the year (+3.6% to 284 units)
+Victory announced it was closing the brand at the start of the year, so the run out of stock helped Victory post modest growth for the year (+3.6% to 284 units)

 Indian also posted growth for the year (+20%).
 The Scout has been fantastic for Indian for the second year in a row it was responsible for 50% of India units sold (383 out of 769 units sold).

 The future for the cruiser market looks bright with 4 LAMS bikes in the top 10 cruisers models sold (see below for more detail)